FabianClemenz/primary-key-switch/README.md

 # Code for `Primary Key Switch`

-This is the repository for our blog entry on switch from one Primary Key to another
+This is the repository for our blog entry on switch from one Primary Key to another.

+To set it up, run `pipenv install` and create the file `.env` with providing the `SECRET_KEY`.

 ## Initial Data